 Non-Physician Participant - Any individual besides an MD, DO, or resident engaged in a CME activity.

-Office of Continuing Medical Education and Lifelong Learning (OCME&LL) - The office within the University of Michigan Medical School charged with maintaining the school’s status as an accredited provider of continuing medical education and for designating credit for educational activities.
+Office of Continuing Medical Education and Lifelong Learning (OCME&LL) - A Medical School Administrative office charged with maintaining the school’s status as an accredited provider of continuing medical education and for designating credit for educational activities.

-Participant - Any individual engaged in a CME activity.
+Participant (Learner) - Any individual engaged in a CME activity.

 Performance Improvement CME (PICME) - A CME activity by which evidence-based performance measures and quality improvement (QI) interventions are used in a three-step process to help physicians identify patient care areas for improvement and change their performance.